iharhl/gaggia-pid-mod/README.md

 # Gaggia PID mod

-Project to add PID temperature control to my Gaggia Classic espresso machine.
-Inspired by other similar project, I wanted to test my skills and implement the mod from scratch all by myself.
+This project adds PID temperature control to my Gaggia Classic espresso machine.
+Inspired by similar DIY efforts, I wanted to challenge myself by designing and implementing the modification entirely from scratch.

+A PID controller offers more precise and consistent temperature regulation compared to the stock thermostat, which helps improve shot quality.

 ## Table of contents